jsonmona/twilight/protocol.md

 ---

 #### Privileged endpoints
-Endpoints described here needs the authentication cookie 🍪, or they will return 403 Forbidden.
+Endpoints described here needs the authorization header, or they will return 403 Forbidden.

-Might use Authorization: Bearer token instead.
-Not decided yet.

 ---
-`GET /stream?version=1`
+`GET /stream/v1`
 Start WebSocket connection.

 It upgrades the underlying connection into the WebSocket connection.